TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 # Unity-C-Old-Projects
-This repository is made up of Unity 3D C# scripts written by me before I had any formal coding training for personal and collaborative projects from 2013 - 2016.
+This repository is made up of Unity 3D C# scripts written before I had any formal coding training for personal and collaborative projects from 2013 - 2016.
+They were not written while using GitHub.
 I have not cleaned them up to show an example of the code I wrote before attending [Nashville Software School](https://github.com/nashville-software-school).

 # To Use
 All files have to be run in the [Unity 3D Game Engine](https://unity3d.com/).